CUTS: A Deep Learning and Topological Framework for Multigranular Unsupervised Medical Image Segmentation: Methods

 The diffusion operator $\mathbf{P}$ defines the single-step transition probabilities for a diffusion process over the data, which can be viewed as a Markovian random walk.
 To perform multi-step diffusion, one way is to simulate a time-homogeneous diffusion process by raising the diffusion operator to a power of $t$ which leads to $X_t = \mathbf{P}^t X$~\cite{coifman2006diffusion}.
-On the other hand, as shown in~\cite{kuchroo2021topological}, we could simulate a time-inhomogeneous diffusion process by iteratively computing the diffusion operator and the data matrix in the following manner.
+On the other hand, as shown in~\cite{CATCH}, we could simulate a time-inhomogeneous diffusion process by iteratively computing the diffusion operator and the data matrix in the following manner.

-The process of diffusion condensation can be summarized as the alternation between the following two steps: \begin{enumerate} \item Computing a time-inhomogeneous diffusion operator from the data at iteration $t$. \item Applying this operator onto the data, moving points towards the local center of gravity, which forms the data at iteration $t+1$. \end{enumerate}
+The process of diffusion condensation can be summarized as the alternation between the following two steps: \begin{enumerate} \item Computing a time-inhomogeneous diffusion operator from the data at iteration $t$. \item Applying this operator to the data, moving points towards the local center of gravity, which forms the data in iteration $t+1$. \end{enumerate}